younghosumich/capstone_team17_wealthwatchers/README.md

 1. Handling Missing Data: Missing data points are filled using forward and backward filling methods to ensure continuity in the time series data.
 2. Calculation of Financial Metrics: The notebook calculates key financial metrics such as daily returns, quarterly returns, and quarterly volatility.
 These metrics are essential for understanding the performance and risk profile of each stock.
-3. Data Transformation and Preparation: The financial metrics are cleaned by removing NaN values, transposed the data with tickers as the index, combining the financial metrics into a single DataFrame, and the companies with less than ten years of trading history are excluded from this single DataFrame for further analysis.
+3. Data Transformation and Preparation: The financial metrics are cleaned by removing NaN values, transposed the data with tickers as the index, combining the financial metrics into a single DataFrame, and the companies with less than ten years of trading history are excluded from this dataset for further analysis.

 ```python
 # Forward fill and Backward fill the NaN data